Dmitry-Sn/Code_example/README.md

 # Task W
  Example of my code in Python.
  Test task of one of the interview.
 Has visualization and explanation of the code in Russian.

+ # Titanic Kaggle
+ Example of my code in Python for Titanic Kaggle Competition.
+Numbers after the name of .ipynb files are scores of each solution.